$\ell^1$-Analysis Minimization and Generalized (Co-)Sparsity: When Does Recovery Succeed?: Applications and Numerical Experiments

 Since this is far from being true, one might be tempted to take the perspective of analysis compressibility, instead of insisting upon perfect sparsity.
 However, the sharp phase transition in Figure~\ref{fig:intro:1d:pt_frame} as well as the decay of the analysis coefficients in Figure~\ref{fig:intro:1d:decay} show that this principle does not provide a valid explanation.
 Indeed, even the most accurate and explicit bound known from the literature \cite[Thm.~2]{kabanava2015} predicts an error rate of

-supposed that, roughly speaking, $m \geq 10 \cdot (\fbu / \fbl) \cdot S \cdot\log(N/S)$.
-Here, $\fbl$ and $\fbu$ are lower and upper frame bounds of $\aop$, respectively, and $\sigma_S(\aop \grtr)_1$ denotes the best $S$-term approximation error of $\aop\grtr$ (cf. Subsection~\ref{subsec:intro:notation}).
-The visualization of \eqref{eq:appl:wavelets:err_kabanava2015} in Figure~\ref{fig:appl:wavelets:bestSterm} indicates that a reliable reconstruction can be only expected if $m$ exceeds the ambient dimension $n$ by a factor of $3$, contradicting the actual performance of \eqref{eq:intro:anabpnoiseless}.
-Moreover, the plots do even certify a superiority of $\aopr$ over $\aopi$, whereas the complete opposite is true.
+supposed that, roughly speaking, $m \geq 10 \cdot (\fbu / \fbl) \cdot S \cdot\log(e \cdot N/S)$.
+Here, $\fbl$ and $\fbu$ are lower and upper frame bounds of $\aop$, respectively, and $\sigma_S(\aop \grtr)_1$ denotes the best $S$-term approximation error of $\aop\grtr$ (cf. Subsection~\ref{subsec:intro:notation}\ref{item:intro:notation:lp}).
+The visualization of \eqref{eq:appl:wavelets:err_kabanava2015} in Figure~\ref{fig:appl:wavelets:bestSterm} indicates that a reliable reconstruction can be only expected if the sparsity $S$ exceeds the ambient dimension $n$ by a factor of $3$, which in turn requires a sampling rate $m \gg n$.
+Moreover, these plots do even suggest a superiority of $\aopr$ over $\aopi$, whereas Figure~\ref{fig:intro:1d:pt_frame} shows that the opposite is true.
 We finally would like to point out that an argumentation based on the matrix condition is also misleading in this setup because both matrices $\aopr$ and $\aopi$ actually have the same condition number (which equals the square root of the frame bound ratio $\fbu / \fbl$); see Table~\ref{tab:appl:wavelets}.